 To be admitted as a major to the Apparel, Textiles, and Merchandising major the following process is required: There are no courses prerequisites for admission to the ATM major.

 • Meet with a program advisor

-• Complete the FCS Major Application Form (see above)
+• Complete the FCS Major Application Form (see link above)

 • Freshmen are encouraged to apply however all students must hold a 2.3 cumulative GPA upon attaining Sophomore standing (45 credits)

 • Apparel, Textiles, and Merchandising applicants please complete this survey https://www.surveymonkey.com/s/Apparel_Entry_Assessment